sandialabs/coek/lib/libcoek/doc/components_elementary.rst

 .. note::

     We can think of an objective as an expression that we minimize.
 However, we cannot simple treat an expression as an objective.
-Thus, COEK does the allow expressions to be added to models:
+Thus, Coek does the allow expressions to be added to models:

     .. code:: C++